buildbot/buildbot/master/docs/manual/worker-transition.rst

       If they are private, then no fallback should be provided and they change shouldn't be documented.

-    * Thorought tests for old modules imports are not yet written.
+    * Thorough tests for old modules imports are not yet written (import of old-named modules is done in tests, but expected warning for deprecated module import is not tested yet).

     * Test that module reloading works and doesn't produce more warnings than it should.

-    * Some classes are marked as ``(private?)`` because they are not mentined in the documentation, but in my opinion they most probably used by end users (so they either should be documented, or fallback for them should be removed).
+    * Some classes are marked as ``(private?)`` because they are not mentioned in the documentation, but in my opinion may be used by end users (so they either should be documented, or fallback for them should be removed).
+      If some identifiers don't need fallback for old name, then it should be removed.

+Here is the list of changed API (use of old names from this list will work):

 .. list-table::
    :header-rows: 1